bzminer/bzminer/README.md

                                eg.
                                'oc_script.bat --gpu_index 0 --gpu_id 1:0 --algo kaspa`
                                BzMiner will call this script for each gpu that needs oc to be set.
 If this parameter is specified, BzMiner will not set any overclocks on it's own.
 Can pass an array of scripts, one for each gpu.
 Default is empty string
+  --oc_enable2 INT ...
+Whether oc should be set for the second algo or not (per device).
+Default is 1.
   --oc_fan_speed2 TEXT ...    (second algo) Set the target fan speed (as percentage) for devices, separated by a space.
 0 = auto, -1 = ignore, 100 = max.
                               Optionally use target temperature format, eg. --oc_fan_speed t:N[fMin-fMax] where t is core, tm is mem , N is target temp, fMin is min fan speed percent, fMax is max fan speed percent eg. --oc_fan_speed t:65[25-75] tm:85[50-100] --oc_power_limit2 INT ...   (second algo) Set the power limite for devices (in watts), separated by a space.
 0 = ignore.
   --oc_core_clock_offset2 INT ...
                               (second algo) Set the target core clock offset (in mhz) for devices, separated by a space.
 0 = ignore.
-Will be ignored if oc_lock_core_clock is not 0.
   --oc_memory_clock_offset2 INT ...
                               (second algo) Set the target memory clock offset (in mhz) for devices, separated by a space.
 0 = ignore.
-Will be ignored if oc_lock_memory_clock is not 0.
+  --oc_core_volt_offset2 INT ...
+                              (second algo) Set the target core voltage offset (in mv) for devices, separated by a space.
+0 = ignore.
+  --oc_memory_volt_offset2 INT ...
+                              (second algo) Set the target memory voltage offset (in mv) for devices, separated by a space.
+0 = ignore.
   --oc_lock_core_clock2 INT ...
                               (second algo) Lock the core clock for devices (in mhz), separated by a space.
 Overrides oc_core_clock.
   --oc_lock_memory_clock2 INT ...